prajun7/aha-moments/README.md

     });
 ```
 > In this example, the frontend fetches the book with ID 123 from the backend and reads the book ID from the "bookId" cookie.
+> When retrieving data from cookies in the frontend, the document.cookie property returns a string containing all the cookies for the current domain.
+Each cookie in this string is separated by a semicolon followed by a space ("; ").

+> To extract a specific cookie value from this string, we need to split the string into an array of individual cookies using the semicolon and space as the separator.
+We can then use the Array.find() method to search for the cookie that we are interested in.
+However, the cookie name and value are usually separated by an equals sign ("=").

+> So we split the cookie string into an array of individual cookies using cookies.split(';').
+Then, we use the Array.find() method with a callback function that checks if each cookie starts with the name of the cookie we are interested in (bookId).
+If a match is found, the find() method returns the matching cookie as a string.

+> We then use the String.trim() method to remove any leading or trailing whitespace from the cookie string, and the String.startsWith() method to check if the cookie starts with "bookId=".
+If this is true, we have found the cookie that we are interested in, and we can extract the value of the cookie by splitting the string again at the equals sign ("=") and taking the second element of the resulting array.

 - Websockets
 > The backend can use websockets to establish a two-way communication channel with the frontend.
 This allows the backend to send data to the frontend in real-time, without the frontend needing to send a request.